vedph/gve-doc/model/snapshot.md

 Then, the interpretation of these signs is up to scholars, even when it's trivial.
 Understanding zero, one or more signs as hints to specific operations, grouping operations into alteration stages, defining their relative order, and adding all the supplementary metadata about each single alteration is an interpretative act.

-At the base of a snapshot we have a base text, and a set of annotated operations which carry our interpretation, but still distinguish the signs appearance from their interpreted meaning.
+At the core of a snapshot we have a base text, and a set of annotated operations which carry our interpretation, but still distinguish the signs appearance from their interpreted meaning.
 And this leads us to the third challenge, visual vs. textual layers.

 ## Visual vs. Textual

 Our description of the visual part of each snapshot is not just an indiscriminate graphical depiction of it.
 This is already provided by a photographic facsimile.
 In our description we rather attempt an ordered, logical grouping of signs while interpreting their meaning.
 Yet, each single operation has a clear separation of concerns: the representation of its visual part, and that of its meaning for the text.

 If you look again at Figure 4, besides the base text (in black) you can see signs added with another ink (red).
 Whether it's the same hand adding them with a different ink, or a different hand, it's another matter.
 Rather, in most cases we can be confident that the red annotations represent a unitary set of changes, like a single editing session.
 So, at first we can use this visual evidence to distinguish the "red" alteration stage from the "black" base text.

 Then, focusing on the red signs, we see: